fancykingstar/Custom-Slate-JS/README.md

 yarn lint     # Lint Typescript files with eslint yarn lint:fix  # Fix Typescript files for lint or formatting errors
 ```

+## Setting up AWS Cognito & Amplify

+After setting up a User Pool in AWS Cognito, please do the following:

+1. Generate a public key:
+`yarn prepare-pems --region region --userPoolId userPoolId`

+`region`, `userPoolId` - get from AWS Cognito.

+This will generate `pem.json` file, which can be commited to the repo.

+2. Create `next.config.js` file for configurations and add the data
+from User Pool, like `IDP_DOMAIN`, `USER_POOL_ID`, `USER_POOL_CLIENT_ID`.

+3. Now you can use AWS Amplify API.